Liberation Tigers of Tamil Eelam: Forced displacement

-Following the anti-Tamil violence in Trincomalee District in 1985, where security forces and Sinhalese mobs massacred about 200 Tamils and displaced their entire population from the town, the LTTE carried out a series of attacks on Sinhalese in the area forcing thousands to flee in 1986.
-In October 1987, the LTTE took advantage of communal violence in the Eastern Province, particularly in the Trincomalee District.
-LTTE gunmen led Tamil rioters and ordered Sinhalese to leave, threatening their lives.
-By 4 October, 5,000 Sinhalese were made homeless.
-Following the suicide of 12 LTTE detainees under the Sri Lankan Army custody, LTTE massacred Sinhalese civilians throughout the Eastern Province.
-By the end of the week, about 200 Sinhalese were dead and 20,000 had fled the Eastern Province.
+LTTE attacks led to the displacement of Sinhalese throughout the war, particularly in the Trincomalee District, where security forces and Sinhalese mobs previously expelled and massacred Tamils in 1985.
+Notably, in October 1987, the LTTE took advantage of communal violence in Trincomalee District, and carried out a series of attacks on Sinhalese settlements and townspeople throughout the Eastern Province.
+This led to the displacement of 20,000 Sinhalese and the deaths of 200.

-Further evictions of Muslim residents happened in the north in 1990, and the east in 1992.
+Sri Lankan Moors (or Muslims) were also evicted in the north in 1990, and the east in 1992.
 Yogi, the LTTE's political spokesman, stated that this expulsion was carried out in retaliation for the atrocities committed against Tamils in the Eastern Province by Muslims, who were seen by the LTTE as collaborators with the Sri Lankan Army.
 Sri Lankan Defence Ministry, Human Rights Watch, among others, have described the forcible removal of Sinhalese and Muslim inhabitants from areas under its control as "ethnic cleansing".

 During the peace talks in 2002, the LTTE formally apologised to the Muslims for the expulsion and invited them back, stating that the north-east also belonged to them.
 In 2003, the LTTE formally recognised the rights of the Muslim and Sinhalese communities to be present in the north-east in their ISGA proposals.

 Mistreatment of prisoners

 Executions

 The LTTE executed prisoners of war on a number of occasions despite its declaration in 1988 that it would abide by the Geneva Conventions.
 One such incident was the mass murder of 600 unarmed Sri Lankan Police officers in 1990, in Eastern Province, after they surrendered to the LTTE on the request of President Ranasinghe Premadasa.
 In 1993, LTTE killed 200 Sri Lanka Army soldiers, captured in the naval base at Pooneryn, during the Battle of Pooneryn.
 Few months earlier they had executed an officer and several soldiers captured during the Battle of Janakapura.
 In 1996, LTTE executed 207 military officers and soldiers who had surrendered to the LTTE during Battle of Mullaitivu (1996).
-The LTTE has also been accused of executing civilian Tamils accused of dissent.
-Rajan Hoole of UTHR(J) claims that various dissident sources allege that the number of Tamil dissenters and prisoners from rival armed groups clandestinely killed by the LTTE in detention or otherwise ranges from 8,000 - 20,000, although he later stated that western agencies dismissed his figures as exaggeration.
+The LTTE was also accused of executing political prisoners it held in secret detention, including members of rival Tamil militant groups and individuals accused of betraying the LTTE.